 Beyond the financial freedom offered by PISP, PISP Scholars will be assigned a professor/advisor with a public interest background and/or strong ties to the public interest community.
 Scholars will receive a public interest mentor outside of Villanova Law in practice areas of interest to the Scholars.
 Scholars will also receive specialized career counseling from the Associate Director of Public Service Careers and Pro Bono Programs.

-PISP Scholars are required to perform a total of 100 hours of pre-approved pro bono legal service during the three years of law school; to participate in one clinical course and either a second clinical course or a non-judicial externship for credit; to satisfy the law school's research paper writing requirement by writing on a public interest topic; to plan (with all PISP Scholars) the Public Interest Lecture Series; and to work in a legal capacity for a public interest organization for both of his or her summers at Villanova Law.
+PISP Scholars are required to perform a total of 100 hours of pre-approved pro bono legal service during the three years of law school; to participate in one clinical course of their choice and either a second advanced advocacy clinical course or a non-judicial externship for credit, or may be selected to spend three semesters in a clinical program; to satisfy the law school's research paper writing requirement by writing on a public interest topic; to plan (with all PISP Scholars) the Public Interest Lecture Series; and to work in a legal capacity for a public interest organization for both of his or her summers at Villanova Law.
 Upon graduation, PISP Scholars will be obligated to engage in at least three years of public interest legal employment within their first five years of post-law school employment.

 Admitted students who demonstrate impressive academic credentials and express a strong interest (and background) in particular areas of law will be selected as Villanova Law Student Scholars.
 In addition to renewable financial assistance, Student Scholars have access to consequential programmatic rewards.